 I’ve been working in vertical farming since 2011.
 Over ten years, at more than ten facilities.
 There is so much that never makes it into textbooks or onto the internet — things you only learn on the floor.
 This site is where I write about what I’ve seen, what I’ve struggled with, and what I’ve figured out along the way.

-The main content is 172 Hints to Boost Your Vertical Farm Profitability (PDF, 394 pages).
+The main content is 172 Hints to Boost Your Vertical Farm Profitability (PDF).

 Featured Articles